Postecoglou next: Ranking all six to make the jump from Scotland to manage in the Premier League

 1392 matches, 25 years, 13 Premier League titles, five FA Cups, two Champions Leagues.
 Sir Alex Ferguson is the best to ever do it in Our League – though Pep Guardiola is getting there.

-This one was never up for debate and the rules were somewhat bent to include the legendary Scot, because this list without Fergie would be ridiculous.
+This was never up for debate and the rules were somewhat bent to include the legendary Scot, because this list without Fergie would be a shambles.